microsoft/onnxruntime/docs/tutorials/iot/index.md

 # Deploy ML model on IoT and edge

-ONNX Runtime allows you to deploy to many IoT and Edge devices.
+ONNX Runtime allows you to deploy to many IoT and Edge devices to support a variety of use cases.
 There are packages available to support many board architectures [included when you install ONNX Runtime](https://pypi.org/project/onnxruntime/#files).
+Below are some considerations when deciding to if deploying on-device is right for your use case.

-## Benefits and limitations to doing on-device inference.
+## Benefits and limitations to doing on-device inference

 * It’s faster.
 That’s right, you can cut inferencing time down when inferencing is done right on the client for models that are optimized to work on less powerful hardware.
 * It’s safer and helps with privacy.
 Since the data never leaves the device for inferencing, it is a safer method of doing inferencing.